 There is always risk when renting an apartment, but taking some of the following steps may decrease your risk:

-(1) Renting an apartment recommended to you by a previous CLIC Visitor or CLIC-affiliated student or faculty member, or someone else that you know in Los Angeles.
+(1) Renting an apartment recommended to you by someone you know in Los Angeles or a CLIC-affiliated student or faculty member.

 (2) Planning to rent a hotel room for your first two weeks in Los Angeles while you view apartments and meet landlords in person.